L-Eugene/Ratingator_bot/README.md

 ## Description

-Telegram bot for tracking "What?
-When?
-Where?" team tating on [rating site](https://rating.chgk.info/).
+Telegram bot for tracking intellectual games team rating on [rating site](https://rating.chgk.info/).
 It is built using AWS Serverless tools and can be easily deployed with SAM.

 ## Features